Information Counters

 We have a total of 6 information counters with our friendly Gallery staff to assist you.

-Light to Night Singapore 2026 explores “The Power in Us” – the connections that form when people and communities come together through art to reflect, converse, and create.
+Light to Night Singapore 2026 explores “The Power in Us”—the connections that form when people and communities come together through art to reflect, converse, and create.
 Across four vibrant weekends, the festival transforms the Civic District with interactive art installations, crowd-favourite façade projections, and an expanded line-up of programmes and performances.

 Start your adventure by downloading the festival brochure.

-Buses 63, 51, 80, 32, and 851 stop opposite Peninsula Plaza
+– Buses 32, 51, 63 , 80 and 851 will stop opposite Peninsula Plaza

 Padang Atrium Entrance

-– Buses 195 and 961 stop along Parliament Place.
+– Buses 195 and 961 will stop along Parliament Place

-– Buses 61, 124, 145, 166, 174, and 197 will stop opposite The Treasury – Building on North Bridge Road.
+– Buses 61, 124, 145, 166, 174 and 197 will stop opposite The Treasury Building on North Bridge Road

-– Buses 75, 100, 107, 130, 131, and 167 stop in front of Victoria Concert Hall.
+– Buses 75, 100, 107, 130, 131 and 167 will stop in front of Victoria Concert Hall

 7-minute walk from City Hall MRT station, 10-minute walk from Clarke Quay and Raffles Place MRT stations.